rradfar/front-end-interview-questions/README.md

 🌱 Meta tag
 🌱 MIME type
 🌱 Picture tag
-🌱 Should a website always have a `H1` tag?
-Is it possible to have multiple `H1` tags on a page?
 🌱 Svg tag and how it differs from `<canvas>`
 🌱 Tables: `<thead>` vs. `<th>`
 🌱 Wbr tag